fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 3.md

 - Discrimination against minorities, migrants, and refugees was done not through overt violence but through selective policy
     - Ex: Chinese head tax to restrict immigration after Chinese migrants were no longer needed to build railways

-### 20th Century
+### Canadian Immigration Policy in the 20th Century
-- 1930's: closed to newcomers except those from Britain and the US (selectively those of European descent; racist)
+- **1930's:** closed to newcomers except those from Britain and the US (selectively those of European descent; racist)
-- 1940's: large influx of displaced persons from Europe, establishment of clear ethnic and economic goals for immigration policy
+- **1940's:** large influx of displaced persons from Europe, establishment of clear ethnic and economic goals for immigration policy
-- 1952: new immigration act allows refusal of admission on the grounds of nationality, ethnic group, geographical area of origin, peculiar customs, habits and modes of life, unsuitability with regard to climate, probable inability to become assimilated
+- **1952:** new immigration act allows refusal of admission on the grounds of nationality, ethnic group, geographical area of origin, peculiar customs, habits and modes of life, unsuitability with regard to climate, probable inability to become assimilated
-- 1962: Canada abandoned its preference for White immigrants
+- **1962:** Canada abandoned its preference for White immigrants
     - Admission to be based on individual personal characteristics; not nationality
-1967: point system created to facilitate and encourage the flow of skilled migrants Additional immigration posts were opened in the global south; resulting in a shift in typical region of immigrant origin
+- **1967:** point system created to facilitate and encourage the flow of skilled migrants

+- Additional immigration posts were opened in the global south; resulting in a shift in typical region of immigrant origin

 - These changes in policy resulted in a change in the demographics of Canadian society and lead to Canada being considered a **multicultural** nation

-    - **Multiculturalism understood as...**
-        - Empirical fact/lived realities:
-        - An ideology:
+## Multiculturalism
+- **What is multiculturalism?**
+    - **Empirical fact/lived realities:** More than 200 ethnic origins were reported in the 2011 National Household Survey (NHS).
+In 2011, 13 different ethnic origins had surpassed the 1-million mark
+    - **An ideology:** This values and encourages diversity and is usually associated with the view that we are tolerant, non-discriminatory, and respectful of others
-        - A theory: sociological theories of difference and integration
+    - **A theory:** sociological theories of difference and integration
-        - Government policy and programs:
-        - A practice
+    - **Government policy and programs:** It was adopted as official policy in Canada in 1971, that is, a policy of multiculturalism within a bilingual framework.
+A Multiculturalism Act was passed by Parliament and proclaimed in 1988.
+Canadian Heritage has a number of multicultural programs, such as heritage languages, support to multicultural councils, and ethnic events/ celebrations
+    - **A practice:** A multicultural practice means that institutionally there should be fair and equitable treatment of others by individuals, groups, and institutions (e.g. settlement services, diversity and equity policies, are not a part of Canada’s official multicultural policy but part of its ethos)

 ## Tibetan Refugee Pilot Project
 - In order to test the ramifications of an influx of displaced people into Canadian society and their ability to assimilate to a new community, Pierre Trudeau allowed a small amount of young Tibetan families (so they would assimilate easier) to enter Canada